ar1701/Mera-Blog/README.md

 # Mera-Blog

-Run Server from main.js file and then in any browser type the url "localhost:8080/blog"
+Clone the repo and Run Server from main.js file and then in any browser type the url "localhost:8080/blog"